Zohair-coder/drexel-scraper/README.md

 ## Installation

 Make sure you have Python 3 installed.
-Then install bs4 and selenium.
+Then install requests, bs4 and selenium.
 Installing selenium is a little more complex than simply running the `pip install selenium` command.
 You also have to download the web driver and make sure it matches with the current browser version.
 For a more detailed explanation, see [this](https://selenium-python.readthedocs.io/installation.html).

 ## Usage